openstack-attic/identity-api/openstack-identity-api/src/markdown/identity-api-v3.md

   defined in the v2 OS-KSADM extension) are consolidated into a single core API
 - "Tenants" are now known as "projects"
 - "Domains": a high-level container for projects and users
+- "Groups": a container representing a collection of users
 - "Policies": a centralized repository for policy engine rule sets
 - "Credentials": generic credential storage per user (e.g. EC2, PKI, SSH, etc)
 - Roles can be granted at either the domain or project level